wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 ## Signup Page

-Also called the registration page this page allows the user to create a new account and after authentication has access to the other pages.
+Also called the registration page, this page allows the user to create a new account.
+After authentication the page has access to the other pages.

 ## Testing the app